 When a candidate interacts with the scenarios within Solve, their situational awareness is also put to the test.
 Situational awareness is a person's ability to understand their environment as well as its likely future outcomes.

 To illustrate this point, situational awareness is an important ability for firefighters.
 Imagine a home catches on fire and the fire department is called.
-When they arrive on the scene, firefighters need to quickly assess the situation and understand key pieces of information (e.g. are there any people inside?
+When they arrive on the scene, firefighters need to quickly assess the situation and understand key pieces of information (e.g., Are there any people inside?
 Where are the nearest fire hydrants? etc.).
 At the same time, firefighters also understand the likely future outcomes of a particular fire, and they can use this insight to help them prepare their approach for extinguishing the flames.

 In a similar way, McKinsey wants to hire candidates who can understand the key elements of a new situation, anticipate the likely outcomes, and use their situational awareness to prepare a strategic approach.